DataScience-Proj-MH/NFL_Success/README.md

 **Python Version:** 3.5
 **Packages:** pandas, numpy, sklearn, matplotlib, seaborn, selenium, beatiful soup
 ## Web Scraping
 By navigating to data/collecting_data you will find the web scrapers we used in order to collect 65 features from profootballreference.com.
-The features we scraped that included college statistics were:
+Some of features we scraped that included college statistics were:
+8 College Games Played
+* College Receptions
-• College Games Played	• College Receptions	• College Receiver Yards
+* College Receiver Yards
 * College Receiver Average
 * College Receiver Touch Downs
 * College Rushing Attempts